Blue Emperor Anax imperator Bloukeiser

 - Black Emperor A. tristis is has black abdomen with Greenish thorax.

-- Orange Emperer A. speratus is primarily orange.
+- Orange Emperor A. speratus is primarily orange.

-- Vagrant emperer A. ephippiger is yellowish mustard colour
+- Vagrant Emperor A. ephippiger is yellowish mustard colour

 Distribution and habitat:

-- Hawks rapidly up and down above the water surface.
+- Blue Emperor, Anax imperator hawks rapidly up and down above the water surface.

 Odonata Atlas of Africa VMU Number 664140